 Murine Typhus in Returned Travelers

-By Brian G. Blackburn, MD FACP, Clinical Assistant Professor in the Division of Infectious Diseases and Geographic Medicine at Stanford University School of Medicine, is Associate Editor for Infectious Disease Alert.
+Dr. Blackburn is a Clinical Assistant Professor in the Division of Infectious Diseases and Geographic Medicine at Stanford University School of Medicine

 Drs.
 Barry and Blackburn report no financial relationships to this field of study.